Aggregative games with bilevel structures: Distributed algorithms and convergence analysis: Appendix

 Moreover, by the fact that $\|h_{i,t}\|\leq\frac{K_1}{\mu}$, we have

 where the second inequality results from the Lipschitz continuity of $\nabla_1J_i(\cdot, \cdot)$ with respect to the second argument, and the last one holds by using the Lipschitz continuity of $\nabla_{21}g_i(\cdot, \cdot)$ with respect to the second argument.
-Submitting (\ref{15-2}) and (\ref{15-3}) to (\ref{15}) yields
+By (\ref{15})-(\ref{15-3}), there holds that

 Using Lemma \ref{LE2} and Lemma \ref{LE7}, we have